 - Energy Star Equipment- Most kitchen equipment purchased by WVU Dining is certified for energy efficiency.

 - WVU Fairtrade 2.0 Partnership- A partnership with WVU student organization Fairtrade 2.0 allows WVU Dining to source ingredients through a growing network of direct trade partners.
 WVU's own Firsthand Coffee brand is a product of this partnership, bringing to campus a direct-trade, shade grown, contract based coffee to campus coffee shop guests.
-See the video below for more information:

 Keep an eye out for more news as WVU Dining continues to explore new ways to create a premiere sustainable campus dining program.